-Subprime lending can be beneficial if performed in a fair, reasonable, and legal manner.
+Subprime lending involves extending credit to borrowers whose credit history reflects late payments, collections, bankruptcy, etc. Subprime lending can be beneficial, if performed in a fair, reasonable, and legal manner.
 It may be the only alternative available to some borrowers.